 The Canon Off-Camera Shoe Cord OC-E3 mounts on your camera's hot shoe, the OC-E3's hot shoe mounts onto the flash bracket via the threaded insert and the flash mounts in the OC-E3's hot shoe.
 The flash is generally positioned over the top of the lens to send shadows downward and/or to prevent a large lens from blocking the light from the flash.
 Brackets are often used for macro photography as well.

 The OC-E3 maintains all of the on-camera functions for the flash - shoot like it is on the camera.
-All EOS cameras and EOS compatible flashes are compatible with the Canon Off-Camera Shoe Cord OC-E3.

 Bringing you this site is my full time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan